 All courses offered by CHC require the ongoing use of computer technology.
 To engage fully with the learning experience for the duration of their studies, students will need to have access to and be able to use internet-connected devices and have reliable connectivity to the internet.
-Students are expected to find, use and disseminate information, upload and download documents and video and audio files, prepare assessments and presentations, communicate with faculty using CHC student email, and manage and back up files.
+Students are expected to find, use and disseminate information, upload and download documents and video and audio files, prepare assessments and presentations, communicate with faculty using CHC student email and audio-visual communication tools, and manage and back up files.

-9.2 Textbooks
+8.2 TEXTBOOKS

-Each semester a textbook list is published on the CHC website along with information about suggested locations where students could purchase the texts.
-These retailers are not given textbook list requirements by CHC so at times they may not have sufficient stock.
-Students are expected to source the required readings no later than orientation week.
+Each semester a textbook list is published on the CHC website along with information about where to purchase the texts.
 Information about required textbooks is also included in unit outlines.
 Students will be expected to have all required textbooks available, to read them as required by the lecturer and to use them as relevant in the preparation of assessment tasks.
 While the CHC Library does maintain copies of all textbooks, class sizes and reading requirements may make it impossible to access the required information as needed for classes in a timely fashion without a personal copy of the textbook.